weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 ![PQ illustrated](./img/pq-illustrated.png "PQ illustrated")

-When you enable PQ, you should already have about 10,000 to 100,000 vectors loaded per shard.
-Weaviate divides these initial vectors into segments.
 After the segments are created, there is a training step to calculate 'centroids' for each segment.
 By default, Weaviate clusters each segment into 256 centroids.
 The centroids make up a codebook that Weaviate uses in later steps to compress the vectors.

 Once the codebook is ready, Weaviate uses the id of the closest centroid to compress each vector segment.
 The new vector representation reduces memory significantly.
 Imagine a collection where each vector has 768 four byte elements.
 Before PQ compression, each vector requires `768 x 4 = 3072` bytes of storage.
 After PQ compression, each vector requires `128 x 1 = 128` bytes of storage.
 The original representation is almost 24 times as large as the PQ compressed version.
 (It is not exactly 24x because there is a small amount of overhead for the codebook.)

+To enable PQ compression, see [Enable PQ compression](/developers/weaviate/configuration/pq-compression#enable-pq-compression)

 ### Distance calculation and rescoring